rockettheme/docs/Docs/wordpress/themes/cygnet/demo_utility.md

 | Autoplay Delay   | 5         |
 | Image Resize     | Disable   |

->> The **Full Slideshow** theme is unique to Cygnet and was created to give the RokSprocket mode a certain set of attributes that enables it to look the way it does in this template.
+>> The **Full Slideshow** theme is unique to Cygnet and was created to give the RokSprocket mode a certain set of attributes that enables it to look the way it does in this theme.
 You can find more information about overriding themes [here](../../plugins/roksprocket/layout_modes.md#custom-layout-theme-overrides).

 You can set the RokSprocket filters to include any category, specific posts, or otherwise you would like to have featured in this widget.